| | | | | |

 MOZA MFY + AY210, Thrustmaster TCA Yoke Pack Boeing, Honeycomb Alpha, Turtle Beach VelocityOne Flight.

-Best throttle quadrant
+Best throttle for flight simulator

 Best rudder pedals